Why Luxury Consignment Shops Are The New Normal

 5. Resale, Resale, Resale

-Finally, if you find yourself on the other end of the spectrum, inheriting all your grandmother’s vintage pieces but finding that they’re not all to your taste, online vintage stores make it easy to sell choice pieces online.
-All you need to do is take a few good pics and send them off.
-Snob Swap and Rebagg are there to help you find your items a loving home and may even allow you to treat yourself to some in return.
 Finished with designer gear, but reluctant to donate it to charity because it cost you a mint?
-Vestaire Collective, Poshmark, or Designer Vintage can resell your designer pieces, but if you’re more of a high-street girl, there is always Ebay, ThreadUP or Vinted to help you find a new home for old clothes.
+Vestaire Collective, Poshmark, or Designer Vintage can resell your designer pieces, but if you’re more of a mainstream site kinda girl, there is always Ebay, ThreadUP or Vinted to help you find a new home for old clothes.

-So get yourself out there and find, buy and enjoy a unique vintage piece which may have already enjoyed a date or two!
+So get yourself out there and find, buy and enjoy a unique vintage piece, which may have already enjoyed a date or two!

 Want to know where to shop for the best vintage bargains?
 Click here to see 21 great online shops!